Jane Ellen Smith

 Books (selected)

-Smith, J. E., & Meyers, R. J. (in press).
-The CRAFT treatment manual: Working with family members of people with substance use problems.
+Smith, J. E., & Meyers, R. J. (2023).
+The CRAFT treatment manual: Working with fammily members of people with substance use problems.
 New York: Guilford Press.

 Godley, S.H., Smith, J. E., Meyers, R. J., & Godley, M. D. (2016).
 The adolescent community reinforcement approach: A clinical guide for treating substance use disorders.
 Chestnut Health Systems, Normal, IL.